wo3kie/cxxDojo/README.md

 **enumerate.cpp**
 Implement a simple version of `std::enumerate_view` [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html).
 The `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.

+**exec.cpp**
+Implement a function to run shell commands and capture their output, including support for long-running processes.

 **parameter_pack.cpp**
 "Implement operations that work with template parameter pack—like `size`, `head`, `front`, `tail`, `back`, `any`, `all`, and `none`.